 Our Open Futures Bursaries

 The Open University is open to all – that means we want to do our best to ensure that the OU reflects the whole of our society.
 For the academic year 2020/2021, we’re launching our Open Futures Bursaries specifically for students who identify as being from a black, Asian or other minority ethnic (BAME) background.
-The BAME community is under-represented in university-level education, and we aim to bridge that gap by providing the support needed to succeed at the OU.
+We’re committed to improving the representation of BAME communities at The OU, with support that helps students fulfil their potential and succeed.

 What does an Open Futures Bursary offer?

 We’re offering 50 bursaries of £1000 to eligible, new OU students.
 If your application is successful, you’ll receive a payment of £500 in each of your first academic two years of OU study.
 This can be used towards study costs or other living expenses.

 To qualify, you’ll need to meet all the following criteria:

 - identify as being from a black, Asian or other minority ethnic background

 - have a household income of not more than £25,000 a year, or be in receipt of a qualifying benefit